i-am-faith/Microsoft-Sales-Analysis/README.md

 ## 📃 License

-This repository is licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">MIT License</a>
+This repository is licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU General Public License</a>